Ficelle picarde

-Ficelle picarde (/fr/, "Picardy string") is a dish of Picardy, northern France, consisting of a rolled savoury crêpe stuffed with a slice of ham and a creamed shallots duxelles, broiled in cream under a layer of cheese.
+Ficelle picarde (/fr/, "Picardy string") is a dish of Picardy, northern France, consisting of a rolled savoury crêpe stuffed with a slice of ham and a creamed shallot duxelles, broiled in cream under a layer of cheese.

-Though now considered a classic Picardy dish, its origins appear based in Amiens' in ″l'hôtel du Commerce″ where a chef developed it in 1950, notwithstanding some legends stating the dish originated in the era of Louis XIV.
+Though now considered a classic Picardy dish, it originated in Amiens' l'Hôtel du Commerce where a chef developed it in 1950, notwithstanding some legends that the dish originated in the era of Louis XIV.